Iced Orange Cookies are a delicious cookie recipe that is lower in calories, too.

 WW Friendly Cookies!

-If you happen to be following the WW eating plan, these cookies can fit into your diet.
-Each iced orange cookie should be counted as 6 points on any color plan.
-That’s a lot of points for a single cookie, but I feel like it’s worth it for an indulgent treat!
+If you happen to be following the Weight Watchers WW plan, these cookies can fit into your diet.
+You’ll find a link to the WW Points on the recipe card at the end of this post.
+These might seem like an indulgent treat, but I feel like they’re are worth it!
 You must also try my Weight Watchers Sugar Cookies or these WW Brownie Cookies.

 Iced Orange Cookies